Here's everything in the Monster Hunter Rise Sunbreak DLC

 How much does it cost?

-The paid downloadable content will be available on the Nintendo eShop upon its release.
-No information was released on the pricing or whether new players can save by buying both the base game and the Sunbreak DLC, but we'll update this space as soon as new information releases.
+The paid downloadable content will be available on the Nintendo eShop upon its release for $40 USD.
+No information was released on whether new players can save by buying both the base game and the Sunbreak DLC, but we'll update this space as soon as new information releases.

+Preorders for the Monster Hunter Rise: Sunbreak Collector's Edition will go up soon, according to Capcom.
+Featuring an exlcusive steelbook, enamel pin, sticker back, and Malzeno amiibo, the Collector's Edition includes the Deluxe Edition of Sunbreak, which itself includes exclusive layered armor, sticker sets, and customization options.

 When does it release?